 - Hammerstone was one of the simplest and ancient tools of the Stone Age.

-- Hammerstone is usually a hard stone which doesn’t break easily.
-It wasmade of sandstone, quartzite, or limestone.
+- Hammerstone is usually a hard stone that doesn’t break easily.
+It was made of sandstone, quartzite, or limestone.

-- It was also regarded as universal tool throughout the world including Asia, Europe and Africa.
+- It was also regarded as a universal tool throughout the world including Asia, Europe, and Africa.

-- The flakes gotten from the broken stones can be used as hand axes, scrappers, cleavers etc.
+- The flakes get from the broken stones can be used as hand axes, scrapers, cleavers, etc.

 - The Sharpened stick is considered one of the most ancient tools.